Last updated on June 5th, 2026 at 11:53 pm

 1) Shenzhen

-Shenzhen is the shortest destination trip of them all.
+Shenzhen is the closest destination.
 You can get there by train or car in about one hour.

-The most common way for locals to get to Shenzhen is to take the MTR and get off at Luo Wu Station.
-Walk a bit to pass through immigration and you’ve arrived in Mainland China.
+The most common way for locals to get to Shenzhen is to take the MTR to Luo Wu Station.
+Walk a bit to pass through immigration, and you’ll arrive in Mainland China.

-Shenzhen is a dazzling sight and although the two cities are neighbours, you can immediately feel the difference when you’re there.
-The city is bigger and less expensive compared to HK.
+Shenzhen is a dazzling sight, and although the two cities are neighbours, you can immediately feel the difference when you’re there.
+The city is larger and cheaper than HK.
 It’s no wonder HK locals love to come here for a day trip!

 The shopping, dining, and attractions will keep you busy and tire you out before you’ve barely started to explore the city.